You are here: Infothek - All about the Heart and Circulatory System - Blood pressure and pulse

 After taking:

-Athletes have well-trained heart muscles that produce an increased stroke volume.
-Instead of the average 70 milliliters, these hearts pump 100 milliliters or more per heartbeat.
-Since the body must circulate about four to five liters of blood at rest to adequately supply all organs with blood, athletes have a low resting pulse rate, as their heart only needs to beat 45 to 50 times per minute with a stroke volume of 100 milliliters to achieve the required output of four to five liters (cardiac output).
-The positive effect of a lowered pulse rate lies in the significant extension of diastole, i.e., the filling times for the heart chambers and coronary arteries of the heart.
+Athletes have well-trained heart muscles that produce a larger stroke volume.
+Instead of the average 70 milliliters, these hearts pump 100 milliliters or more per beat.
+Since the body needs to circulate about four to five liters of blood at rest to supply all organs adequately, athletes have a low resting pulse ratebecause with a stroke volume of 100 milliliters the heart only needs to beat about 45 to 50 times per minute to reach the required four to five liters per minute (cardiac output).
+The benefit of a lower pulse rate is a noticeably longer diastole, meaning more filling time for the heart chambers and for the coronary arteries that supply the heart.

 Sources: